iBug/iBug-source/_home/skills.md

 - I disassembled new laptop even on day 1 of puechase, usually for an immediate upgrade (e.g. SSD 256 GB → 1 TB).
 (Dec 2018)
 - I replaced a broken screen of an old phone manually.
 (Oct 2016)
-- I dismantaled a HDD to learn how it worked.
+- I dismantled a HDD to learn how it worked.
 (April 2016)
 - I assembled my first desktop computer from parts.
 (May 2014)
 </dd>